128technology/docs/docs/config_lacp.md

 ### Supported Platforms

-LAG is currently supported on the following platforms:
-- SSR120
-- SSR130
+All SSR hardware platforms (SSR100 Series and SSR1000 Series) are supported.

 ### Caveats

-The following caveats have been identified:

-- Dynamic reconfiguration is not currently supported.
-Changes in LAG configuration require a 128T service restart and may result in service disruption.
-Any changes to LAG configuration should be performed during a maintenance window.
-- High Availability has not been fully tested, and may not be fully functional.
+* High Availability has not been fully tested, and may not be fully functional.
-    - VRRP with LAG is not supported
+    * VRRP with LAG has not been fully tested.
-    - Shared physical addresses are not allowed.
+    * Shared physical addresses are not allowed.

 ## Configuring LAG and LACP